Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: via K ahler reduction

-In the case of finite subgroups of $\SU(2)$, the analogous theorem was proven by Kronheimer~\cite{Kronheimer1989} and by Gocho and Nakajima~\cite{Gocho1992}.
-For the above theorem, the smoothness of the Kähler quotient $M_{\theta}$ for $\theta\in \Theta_{\Q}$ generic follows from the identification with the algebraic quotient $\sM_{\theta}$ provided by Proposition~\ref{prop:git-kähler} and the result of Theorem~\ref{thm:bkr}.
-The first statement and the remaining of the second were proved by Sardo-Infirri~\cite{SardoInfirri1996} by generalising Kronheimer's proof.
-The proof of the third statement is a direct generalization of Gocho and Nakajima's argument.
+In the case of f\/inite subgroups of $\SU(2)$ the analogous theorem was proven by Kronheimer \cite{Kronheimer1989}, Kronheimer and Nakajima~\cite{Kronheimer1990}, and Gocho and Nakajima \cite{Gocho1992}.
+For the above theorem, the smoothness of the K\"ahler quotient $M_{\theta}$ for generic $\theta\in \Theta_{\Q}$ follows from the identif\/ication with the algebraic quotient $\sM_{\theta}$ provided by Proposition~\ref{prop:git-kahler} and the result of Theorem~\ref{thm:bkr}.
+The f\/irst statement and the remaining part of the second were proved by Sardo~Inf\/irri \cite{SardoInfirri1996} by generalising Kronheimer's proof.
+The proof of the f\/irst two parts of the third statement is a direct generalisation of the proof in \cite[Proposition~2.2]{Kronheimer1990} and of Gocho and Nakajima's argument.
+For the third part, note that the condition that $G$ is a f\/inite subgroup of $\SU(3)$ which acts freely on $\C^3{\setminus} \{0\}$ implies that $G$ is an abelian subgroup, and in fact it must be cyclic of prime order.
+As a consequence, its irreducible representations are one dimensional, and the corresponding bundles $\cR_{\rho}$ are holomorphic line bundles.
+Since $H^1(M_\theta,\cO_{M_\theta})=H^{0,1}(M_\theta)=0$, the holomorphic structure on $\cR_\rho$ is unique for all $\rho \in \Irr(G)$.
+Therefore it must be compatible with the connection induced by $A_{\theta}$ on $\cR_{\rho}$.